Andre-Faustino/BigCompanyExercise/README.md

  - Allow some customization but provide standard values for the interfaces methods
  - Using an N-tree structure (Employee Node) to handle the hierarchy of employees.
 It's a good trade-off from spending extra memory to not lose performance on scale
  - Create csv tests for several test cases allowing a more clean test code
+ - Use Java 17 records for a cleaner code

 ## Getting Started